hlandau/ncdns.t/README.md

 Building
 --------

+On non-Windows platforms:

+1. Ensure you have the Go tools installed.

-Run `make`.
+2. Run `make`.
 The source repository will be retrieved via `go get` automatically.
 You must have the Go compiler tools installed.

+On Windows platforms:

+1. Ensure you have the Go tools installed.

+2. Ensure you have the GOPATH environment variable set.
+(For those not not familar with Go, setting it to the path to an empty directory will suffice.
+   The directory will be filled with build files.)

+3. Run `go get github.com/hlandau/ncdns`.
+The ncdns source code will be retrieved automatically and ncdns will be built.
+The binary will be at
+   $GOPATH/bin/ncdns.

+ncdns can be run as a Windows service; see the output of `ncdns --help`.

 Configuration
 -------------
-ncdns uses a configuration file which is looked for at `../etc/ncdns.conf` and `/etc/ncdns/ncdns.conf`.
+ncdns uses a configuration file which is looked for at `../etc/ncdns.conf` (relative to the executable path) and `/etc/ncdns/ncdns.conf`.
 You can override this and all options on the command line.
 An annotated example configuration file `ncdns.conf.example` is available in doc.

 You will need to setup a `namecoind`, `namecoin-qt` or compatible Namecoin node and enable the JSON-RPC interface.
 You will then need to provide `ncdns` with